 Another popular eCommerce pricing strategy, skimming, refers to lowering the price of products over time.
 The keyword here is ‘time.’
 As time passes, certain products become outdated, which decreases their value.

 Big tech brands such as PlayStation, Apple, and Samsung use this technique.
 They launch new versions of their products every year with the latest features and updates.
 Such brands have a loyal customer base that will purchase new consoles, phones, headphones, smartwatches, and other gadgets yearly.
+This strategy is also used to introduce innovative technologies like AR Zone.

 Price skimming is an excellent strategy to attract cost-conscious customers.
 Tech eCommerce brands can sell both products and products launched in preceding years.
 They are loyal to the brand but wait for the price drop before making a purchase.